 - has the opportunity to have contact with children as part of their role

-- and comes into contact with children at least once a week or more than 4 days in any 30 day period, or overnight
+- and comes into contact with children at least once a week or 3 or more days in any 30 day period, or overnight

 For example, managers of a hospice shop that are responsible for the supervision of anyone under the age of 18, such as work experience students, would need to have this level of check.